Medical Physics Program - Course Descriptions

 PHYS 285.
 Computational Physics.
 3 crs.
 This course introduces methods and techniques that are used to solve physical problems with computers and simulations via contemporary computer programming languages.
 Prerequisites: Consent of the instructor.

-MPHS 500 (/PHYS 299).
+MPHS 500.
 Graduate Research.
 6 crs.
 The students will conduct research on current clinical issues of interest in medical physics throughout the MS program.
 The topics may include diagnostic and therapeutic aspects of a radiation medicine clinic at either fundamental or translational level.
 The student will submit a final thesis summarizing their research followed by an oral examination on the topic of their research.
 Prerequisite: none

-MPHS 504 (/PHYS 278).
+MPHS 504.
 Current Topics in Medical Physics.
 1 cr.
 This class is designed to keep the learners abreast of recent innovations in medical physics, biomedical engineering and applied radiation sciences.
 The students will choose an active area of clinical interest from medical physics and develop an understanding of the topics through systematic medical physics related literature search, and electronic resources to synthesize and prepare a presentation and complete a final report.
 Prerequisite: none

 BIOL-430.
 Biostatics.
 4 crs.
 Provides an understanding of the basic methods and underlying concepts of statistics that are used in public health decision-making.
 Among topics explored are descriptive statistics, probability, sampling, hypothesis testing and non-parametric statistics.